pebreo/pebreo.github.io/midgame/part3-polyamory.md

 Back in the grove, the familiar routine felt comforting once more.
 The sight of his olive trees, heavy with fruit, was no longer monotonous; it was a source of solace.
 His home gave him strength and his adventures enriched it even more.

 ## TLDR
 Some humans prefer stability.
 Some humans prefer variety.
-Some both.
+Some, a combination of both.

 ## Antifragile romantic relationships